kilojoules-kj/demobox/README.md

 **restjson_functions.py**:
 The most important file aside from main.py, this file contains the class and member functions needed to establish REST api.
 It imports json and requests.

-Class 'myclass' contains all the member functions related to REST api.
+Class `myclass` contains all the member functions related to REST api.
-When initialising an object of 'myclass', the object will have a default self.header that is set to authenticate for WebAccess.
+When initialising an object of `myclass`, the object will have a default `self.header` that is set to authenticate for WebAccess.
 It is possible to modify the header to anything else.

-The variable 'controlstatus' is deprecated, there is no use for it except for testing.

-The dictionary 'led_status' is to keep check of all the lights with respectively keys corresponding to the tag name set in WebAccess
+The dictionary `led_status` is to keep check of all the lights with respectively keys corresponding to the tag name set in WebAccess

 Member functions:
 - *lightcontrol(self, name)*